Extending modularity by capturing the similarity attraction feature in the null model: Introduction

+Many social, biological, and information systems can be well described by networks, where nodes represent fundamental entities of the system, such as individuals, users, genes, web pages, and so on, and edges represent relations or interactions between the entities \cite{NewmanNetworksAnIntroduction}.
+In recent years, there has been a surge of interest in the analysis of networks.
+A highly discussed topic is community detection --- The identification of groups of network nodes, known as communities, within which edges are dense, but between which edges are sparse \cite{GirvanNewmanCommuityDefinition}.
+Community detection is considered as a crucial step towards inferring function units of the underlying system, such as collections of pages on closely related topics on the web \cite{FlakeWebCommunities} or groups of people with common interests in social media \cite{NewmanModularityDefinition}.
+Thus it provides insight into how the system is internally organized and works.

-A network community is a group of nodes, within which edges are dense, but between which edges are sparse \cite{GirvanNewmanCommuityDefinition}.
-In practice, optimization methods are widely used for detecting communities in networks \cite{FortunatoCommunityDetectionReview}.
-The basic idea is to define a quantity measure for evaluating the "goodness" of a partition of the observed network into communities, and then to search through possible partitions for the one with the highest score.
+In practice, optimization methods are widely used for community detection \cite{FortunatoCommunityDetectionReview}.
+The basic idea is to define a quantity measure for evaluating the ``goodness'' of a partition of a network into communities, and then to search through possible partitions for the one with the highest score.
 A variety of partition measures have been proposed, but the most famous one is known as the modularity \cite{NewmanModularityDefinition}.

-Formally, modularity is defined to be the fraction of edges within communities in the observed network minus the expected value of that fraction in a null model, which serves as a reference and should characterize some features of the observed network.
-In a mathematical expression, modularity reads
+The spirit behind modularity is that a good partition of a network into communities is the one in which the number of within-community edges is larger than that number in some equivalent randomized network.
+This equivalent randomized network is called the null model, which serves as a reference.
+To make the comparison significant, the null model should characterize some features of the observed network.
+The fundamental requirement is that the number of nodes and the expected number of edges are the same as the observed network.

+Beyond the fundamental requirement, there are many possible choices of the null model.
+A simple but less used choice is the uniform model, where edges are placed with equal probability between all node pairs.
+In addition, a popular choice proposed by Newman and Girvan \cite{NewmanModularityDefinition} is the configuration model \cite{NewmanRandomGraphArbitraryDegree, ChungRandomGraphsExpectedDegree}, where the expected degree of each node is equal to the degree of the corresponding node in the observed network.

+However, both the uniform model and the configuration model are not good representations of many real-world networks.
+The uniform model has a binomial degree distribution, which is entirely unlike the right-skewed degree distributions found in most real-world networks \cite{BarabasiScalingInRandomNetwork, AmaralSmallWorldNetworks}.
+The configuration model is unrealistically mixed, in the sense that any node can be linked to any other node without preference and only connectivity matters.
+Consequently, both models may fail to be a valuable reference and result in less accurate modularity \footnote{An evidence is that although it is axiomatically recognized that a Erd{\H o}s-R{\'e}nyi random graph \cite{ERModel} has no community structure, people surprisingly found that it has partitions with high modularity, which is based on adopting configuration model as the null model \cite{GuimeraRandomGraphModularity, ReichardtTrulyModular}.}.